-Due to a lack of reliable data the sub-fund does not commit to invest a minimum proportion of sustainable investments with an environmental objective aligned with the EU Taxonomy.
+The sub-fund does not commit to invest a minimum proportion of sustainable investments with an environmental objective aligned with the EU Taxonomy.
 Therefore, the promoted minimum percentage of environmentally sustainable investments aligned with the EU Taxonomy is 0% of the sub-fund's net assets.
-However, it may occur that part of the investments' underlying economic activities are aligned with the EU Taxonomy.
+However, certain investments' underlying economic activities may be aligned with the EU Taxonomy.